 - red meat eaten infrequently (such as once a week or for special occasions) with more fish in the diet, along with some white meat like rabbit & poultry

 - moderate dairy intake with the traditional diet favouring goats’ or sheep’s milk in produce like yoghurts and cheeses

-- moderate consumption of wine, most red wine and accompanying meals
+- moderate consumption of wine, mostly red wine and to drink accompanying meals

 - fats consumed mainly in olive oil (a ‘good’ low cholesterol-inducing fat)

-- herbs used to flavour and also as natural cures
+- herbs used to flavour foods to make vegetables more appealing, and also used as natural cures

 - nuts & seeds [not many nuts and only in season, but certainly seeds along with grains]